 A.J.
 Foyt IV

 A.J.
-Foyt IV raced the 2016 Brickyard Invitational “Indy Legends” Charity Pro-Am, earning a podium finish.
+Foyt IV has competed in two Brickyard Invitational “Indy Legends” Charity Pro-Ams, earning a podium finish in 2016.
 He is a six-time starter in the Indianapolis 500 from 2003 to 2010.
 He holds the record as the youngest driver to start the classic at 19.
 A.J. got his start as a nine-year-old in Junior Dragsters, winning two titles.
 He later raced SCCA formula cars, taking the Southwest Regional Championship in 2001 and finishing third in the national championship to win SCCA rookie-of-the-year.
 After a taste of USAC Silver Crown racing he stepped up to grandfather A.J.
 Foyt’s Infiniti Pro Series team in 2002, taking four impressive wins and the season championship.
 During his Indy car career he also raced for Vision Racing, securing that team’s best-ever finish with a third place at Kentucky Speedway in 2007.
 Foyt also raced in NASCAR Busch (now Xfinity) and the 24 Hours of Daytona.

 Alex Lloyd has raced in every Brickyard Invitational “Indy Legends” Charity Pro-Am.
 He is a veteran of four Indianapolis 500s with a best finish of fourth in 2010.
 Alex was the Indy Lights champion in 2007, winning eight of 16 races.
 He started racing karts in Europe at age nine and became British Open champion at age 14.
 His career progressed and in 2001 he was racing competitively in Formula Ford.
 The British Race Driver’s Club (BRDC) named Lloyd “young driver of the year” after a runner-up finish to Formula One World Champion Lewis Hamilton in the 2003 Formula Renault series.
 This led to a Formula One test with McLaren in 2004.
 After racing off and on in Formula 3000 Lloyd traveled to the United States where he enjoyed great success with the Indy Lights series and that led to his Indianapolis 500 rides.
 Most recently Alex competed in Pirelli World Challenge (2014).